Nuclear Threat Initiative: Serbia

-In 2002, NTI provided much of the financial support for a joint US-Russian mission to remove 100 pounds of highly enriched uranium from the Vinča Nuclear Institute in Serbia, to be flown to Russia.
+In 2002, NTI provided much of the financial support for a joint U.S.-Russian mission to remove 100 pounds of highly enriched uranium from the Vinča Nuclear Institute in Serbia, to be flown to Russia.

 Kazakhstan

 NTI provided technical and financial support to help convert 2,900 kilograms of highly enriched uranium to low-enriched uranium in Kazakhstan in 2005.
 The organization committed $1.3 million for reactor safety systems.

 Nuclear Security Index

 NTI has produced a biennial "Nuclear Security Index" in partnership with Economist Impact since 2012.
 The "NTI Index" benchmarks nuclear security conditions across 176 countries.

 As part of the Index, NTI also develops and releases a Radioactive Source Security Assessment that includes recommendations on securing and eliminating radiological sources used and stored at thousands of sites across more than 100 countries.

 Global Health Security Index

 The Global Health Security Index, produced by NTI, the Johns Hopkins Center for Health Security, and Economist Impact, is a biennial index that assesses countries' preparedness to respond to pandemics and epidemics.
 The GHS Index assesses 195 countries' abilities to prevent, detect, and respond to health emergencies based on publicly available information.